Harrison-Ho/tinyframework/README.md

 # tinyframework
-Using pure numpy to construct deep learning computational graph framework
+Using pure numpy to construct deep learning computational graph framework, to view code, please switch to master branch